 - Save but flag as Sensitive-Retain the recording but tag it as Sensitive in the metadata.
-Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions. - Action if SMDR response is not in the SMDR Extension list-If no entry in the SMDR Extensions list correlates with inbound SMDR results:: - Delete-Discard the recording. - Save-Treat the recording like any other recording. - Save but flag as Sensitive-Retain the recording but tag it as Sensitive in the metadata.
-Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions. - Action if SMDR response is not received-If an SMDR record is not correlated with the call for any reason: - Delete-Discard the recording. - Save- Treat the recording like any other recording. - Save but flag as Sensitive-Retain the recording but tag it as Sensitive in the metadata.
+Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions.
+Note that these recordings cannot be accessed via the Web Portal. - Action if SMDR response is not in the SMDR Extension list-If no entry in the SMDR Extensions list correlates with inbound SMDR results:: - Delete-Discard the recording. - Save-Treat the recording like any other recording. - Save but flag as Sensitive-Retain the recording but tag it as Sensitive in the metadata.
+Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions.
+Note that these recordings cannot be accessed via the Web Portal. - Action if SMDR response is not received-If an SMDR record is not correlated with the call for any reason: - Delete-Discard the recording. - Save Treat the recording like any other recording. - Save but flag as Sensitive-Retain the recording but tag it as Sensitive in the metadata.
 Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions. - Save but flag as Potentially Sensitive-Since the SMDR was not resolved, it is unknown whether the recording is sensitive or not.
 This flag denotes this situation.
-Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions. - 9.
+Sensitive and Potentially Sensitive recordings are stored in a parallel directory structure on the Collection Server where access can be restricted with operating system permissions.
+Note that these recordings cannot be accessed via the Web Portal. - 9.
 When you are done, click OK.
 No changes to any tab are saved until you click OK. - 10.
 A message appears informing you that changes will be downloaded to the device, in this case, the Recording Spans that belong to this Switch.
 Click OK.